György Ligeti: After leaving Hungary

 In December 1956, two months after the Hungarian uprising was violently suppressed by the Soviet Army, Ligeti fled to Vienna with his ex-wife Vera Spitz.
-(They remarried in 1957 and had a son together.)
+They remarried in 1957 and had a son together.
 He would not see Hungary again for fourteen years, when he was invited there to judge a competition in Budapest.
 On his rushed escape to Vienna, he left most of his Hungarian compositions in Budapest, some of which are now lost.
 He took only what he considered to be his most important pieces.
 He later said, "I considered my old music of no interest.
 I believed in twelve-tone music!"
 He eventually took Austrian citizenship in 1968.

 A few weeks after arriving in Vienna, Ligeti left for Cologne.
 There he met several key avant-garde figures and learned more contemporary musical styles and methods.
 These people included the composers Karlheinz Stockhausen and Gottfried Michael Koenig, both then working on groundbreaking electronic music.
-During the summer, he attended the Internationale Ferienkurse für Neue Musik in Darmstadt.
+During the summer, he attended the Darmstädter Ferienkurse.
 Ligeti worked in the Cologne Electronic Music Studio with Stockhausen and Koenig and was inspired by the sounds he heard there.
 However, he produced little electronic music of his own, instead concentrating on instrumental works which often contain electronic-sounding textures.

 After about three years' working with them, he fell out with the Cologne School of Electronic Music, because there was much factional in-fighting: "there were [sic] a lot of political fighting because different people, like Stockhausen, like Kagel wanted to be first.
 And I, personally, have no ambition to be first or to be important."

 Between 1961 and 1971 he was guest professor for composition in Stockholm.
 In 1972 he became composer-in-residence at Stanford University in the United States.

 In 1973 Ligeti became professor of composition at the Hamburg Hochschule für Musik und Theater, eventually retiring in 1989.
 While he was living in Hamburg, his wife Vera remained in Vienna with their son, Lukas, who later also became a composer.

 Invited by Walter Fink, Ligeti was the first composer featured in the annual Komponistenporträt of the Rheingau Musik Festival in 1990.

 Apart from his far-reaching interest in different styles of music, from Renaissance to African music, Ligeti was also interested in literature (including the writers Lewis Carroll, Jorge Luis Borges, and Franz Kafka), painting, architecture, science, and mathematics.
 He was especially fascinated by the fractal geometry of Benoit Mandelbrot and the writings of Douglas Hofstadter.